theforeman/theforeman.org/README.md

 2. Clone the fork.
 3. Run `bundle install` in the root of the freshly cloned repo.
 This will install Jekyll, the tool we use to build the site.
-4. Run `jekyll serve --watch` and open your browser to http://localhost:4000.
+4. Run `bundle exec jekyll serve --watch` and open your browser to http://localhost:4000.
 5. Make some changes, refresh your browser to preview them.
 6. Submit a pull request.